logzio/logz-docs/_source/user-guide/infrastructure-monitoring/rollups.md

 Choose the Metrics account you'd like to use.
 Next, select the metric.
 The dropdown menu includes all of the metrics inside the chosen account.

-Then you'll need to select the fields inside the metrics you'd like to ignore.
-The dropdown will auto-generate the available fields and labels inside the chosen metric.
+Then you'll need to select the labels inside the metrics you'd like to ignore.
+The dropdown will auto-generate the available labels inside the chosen metric.

 Finally, choose the type of metric.
 Choosing **Gauge** requires an additional step of selecting the aggregation function.